 RegPulse watches 180+ regulators across the US, EU, and UK, ranks what matters to your firm, and turns each change into a tracked task with a clear owner and exportable evidence.
+Start with a free, regulator-ready evidence gap report on one AI use case — mapped to the EU AI Act and GDPR in 48 hours.

 CASPs operating under the transitional regime must file the authorisation application by the national supervisor's deadline.
 ESMA published the final Q&A on 12 May.